awesomerank/awesomerank.github.io/lists/CodyReichert/awesome-cl.md

 -------------

 * [localtime](https://common-lisp.net/project/local-time/) - A development library for manipulating date and time information in a semi-standard manner.
 [3-clause BSD][15].
+* [chronicity ★28 ⏳1Y](https://github.com/chaitanyagupta/chronicity) - A natural language date and time parse, to parse strings like "3 days from now".
+[BSD_3Clause][15].

 Data validation
 ---------------